Le lien vers cette page a été envoyé avec succès aux destinataires.

 Judge of Liberties and Detention

 Pre-trial detention is requested by the Public Prosecutor.
-It must refer the case to the Judge of Liberties and Detention (JLD).
+He must seize the liberty and detention judge (JLD).

-The judge decides on remand in custody after hearing any comments from the accused or his lawyer.
+The JLD decides on remand in custody after having heard any observations of the person complained against or his lawyer.

 Decision